ChinghongWu/Insight_DataEngineering_CodeChallenge/README.md

 Running the **run.sh** file in project root directory will execute the python script, and produce result in the top-most output directory of repository with the format specified by the challenge.

 # Test:
-Test was manually run by placing complaints.csv found in **./insight_testsuite/tests/test_1** to the top-most directory
+Tests were manually run by placing complaints.csv found in the top-most directory.

-Another test using the entire dataset provided in [Here](http://files.consumerfinance.gov/ccdb/complaints.csv.zip.) was also carried out in local due to the upload size limit of GitHub.
-The local test provided useful insight regarding the processing speed of different methods used to solved the problem
+A portion of tests were run using the entire dataset provided in [Here](http://files.consumerfinance.gov/ccdb/complaints.csv.zip.).
+These tests were carried out in local due to the upload size limit of GitHub.
+The local test provided useful insight regarding the processing speed of different methods used to solved the problem.

 # Contact:
 Feel free to contact [me](https://www.linkedin.com/in/chinghongwu/)

 ## Shell Script: run.sh
 The run.sh file store in top level of repo is the shell script for executing consumer_complaints.py file.